jalgoarena/jalgoarena.github.io/hugo/content/blog/road-to-cockroachdb.md

 with a data (I know, I know ... it was not best idea)!

 As my research went, I found [NeDB](https://github.com/louischatriot/nedb) as a great solution, I had my brand new NodeJS microservice and could deal with data there.
-In reality - as you see on diagram I used json file for handling problems data - so **NeDB** wasn't my only choice.
+In reality - as you see on diagram I used json file for handling problems data - so **NeDB** was not my only choice.

 The solution was pretty easy, you could save incoming json and then query for it (you can still check it on GitHub [page](https://github.com/spolnik/JAlgoArena-Data-Obsoleted)).
 I was creating new file based storage for both contexts: users and submissions to keep them separate.
 By the way - it was first sign of